 Atherosclerosis and osteoporosis are common in elderly individuals, and have previously been regarded as independent age-related disorders [1, 2].
 However, some studies have suggested overlap in the etiological mechanisms of these diseases [3, 4].
 For example, bone metabolism and vascular physiology share several regulatory factors and the process of vascular calcification, as a marker of atherosclerosis, in many ways resembles that of bone formation [5, 6].

 Several studies suggest that vascular calcification (mainly abdominal aortic calcification (AAC) and coronary artery calcification (CAC)) is associated with decreased areal bone mineral density (aBMD).
 Moreover, vascular calcification (AAC and/or AAC) is associated with a higher risk of hip and vertebral fractures [7].
 Furthermore, a few quantitative computed tomography (QCT) studies have focussed on vascular calcification and bone health [8, 9].
 Lower trabecular volumetric bone mineral density (Tb.vBMD) was related to high AAC, but not to CAC, in a biracial (black and white) cohort of healthy middle-aged women independent of age and shared risk factors between osteoporosis and cardiovascular disease (CVD) [8].
 In a sub-study of the Multi-Ethnic Study of Atherosclerosis (MESA), lower Tb.vBMD was related to high AAC in men and CAC in women [9].
-In the Framingham study, lower Tb.vBMD, but not cortical volumetric bone mineral density (Ct.vBMD), was related to greater severity of AAC and CAC both in men and women [10]
+In the Framingham study, lower Tb.vBMD, but not cortical volumetric bone mineral density (Ct.vBMD), was related to greater severity of AAC and CAC both in men and women [10].
+Furthermore, in experimental studies on uremic rats, an association has also been demonstrated between impaired bone metabolism or restoration of bone metabolism and the development of vascular calcifications; i.e. the so-called calcification paradox [11, 12].

 More recently, high resolution peripheral quantitative computed tomography (HR-pQCT) was used to compare 66 patients with end stage renal disease on chronic haemodialysis with and without CAC.
-It was found that those with CAC had lower Ct.vBMD and trabecular bone volume than those without [11].
+It was found that those with CAC had lower Ct.vBMD and trabecular bone volume than those without [13].